defano/wyldcard/README.md

 _This guide describes HyperTalk as implemented by WyldCard; an attempt has been made to note the difference wherever a language feature provided by WyldCard differs from HyperCard._

 WyldCard lets users create and interact with a document called a _stack_.
 Like a deck of PowerPoint slides, a stack represents a navigable list of _cards_ containing graphics and interactive user interface elements (like buttons and text fields, called _parts_ or _objects_).
-The contents of a card appears on two layers, a card-unique _foreground_ overlaying a _background_, which may be shared between cards.
+A card's contents appear on two layers, a unique _foreground_, which overlays a _background_ that may be shared between cards.

-HyperCard's native language is called _HyperTalk_ and programs written in this language are known as _scripts_.
+HyperCard's native language is called _HyperTalk_, and programs written in this language are known as _scripts_.
 Scripts are applied to user interface elements and describe the actions that should be taken when a user interacts with them.
 A script might describe what should happen when a user clicks a button, chooses an item from a menu, or simply moves the mouse across the surface of the card.

 As a user interacts with a stack's parts, HyperCard sends _messages_ to them describing the nature of the interaction.
-Stack authors can associate actions to parts by attaching a HyperTalk script having a _handler_ for each desired interaction.
+Stack authors can associate actions to parts by attaching a HyperTalk script containing a _handler_ for each desired interaction.

 For example, HyperCard sends the `mouseDoubleClick` message to a part when the user double-clicks it with the mouse.
 If the script of the double-clicked part contains a handler for this message, it will be executed each time the part is double-clicked.
 Scripts can also send and respond to messages of their own invention, too.